 For details on setting server-side properties for a DSN using the Windows driver, see Configuring ODBC Connections on page 2.
-For details related to the Linux and Mac OS X drivers, see Appendix C: Driver Configuration Options for Linux and Mac OS X on page 22.
+For details related to the Linux and Mac OS X drivers, see "Appendix C: Driver Configuration Options" on page 31.